Skip to Content

 Visit the Shriver House Museum

-Old-fashioned Christmas decorations and holly on a table
+Old-fashioned Christmas decorations and holly on a table,

 The Shriver House Museum is dedicated to telling a part of the Gettysburg story that is sometimes overlooked—the lives of the town’s residents during the famous battle.
 At Christmas, the 4-story home that dates from 1860 is embellished in holiday finery from their patriotic Christmas tree to gorgeously scented pomanders and mistletoe.

 During the candlelight tour, a guide in period dress tells the story of George and Hettie Shriver and their two young daughters—a typical family whose lives were changed by the battle that came to their doorstep.
 Learning about their Christmas traditions, experiences, and family life during the tumultuous time puts a unique spin on the Civil War story.
+Tours run select dates November 28-December 31, 2024.

 Sit with Santa in Lincoln Square